swiftysites/swiftysites/Sources/SwiftySites/SwiftySites.docc/GettingStarted.md

 # Getting Started

-In SwiftySites you define your website within a Swift project.
-All your content metadata is made out of custom native types while the content itself may be specified on Markdown or HTML.
-Templates use string interpolation to produce web pages from your content and it all gets tied together when calling your site type's initializer.
+With SwiftySites you define your website in a Swift Package.
+The package needs to contain an executable target which will depend on the SwiftySites library.

+When you declare your site you provide:

+- A configuration containing your site's metadate like title and copyright notice.
+- All of the content instances grouped by type.
+Each type may specify arbitrary metadata as well as markdown content.
+- The templates to be applied to content instances to generate output like HTML.

+When your executable runs, it will call the site's render method which will produce all of the static site's files.

 ## Using Xcode